EsTass/phpmediaserver/README.md

 ## Description
 A bunch of utilities for:
  - Simple html5 web player with php7 + sqlite + jquery + ffmpeg.
+ - Player support for audio and subs tracks selector
+ - Poster list with search by genres, actors, years or rating
+ - Groups by premiere, continue, recomended and last added
  - Easy configuration with config.php and config.ws.php
  - Admins and player users.
  - Realtime ffmpeg transcoding, not needed to reencode before play or create temp files.